NP-chaonay/Misc/SurfaceLaptopStudio_LinuxAudioTweak_OnDevicePosture/README.md

 ** Tips **
 - For PulseEffects, try this command ```pulseeffects -b 1``` to bypass audio effect and ```-b 2``` to revert.
 This help to hear the difference.
+- You may try using file from old commit in case you think it is better, I may update them, and the newer maybe worse.
 **Remarks**
 - These files except specify here, consider as lazy adjustment.
 If anyone have better adjustment can do a PR.
 - in laptop state, seem like I got EQ in shape of sine curve (normal sine curve that starts at y=0 start by going up and down...)